-The master of arts degree in special education is designed for certified educators who desire to become an accomplished special education teacher as well as receive an LBS1 endorsement.
-This program is designed to provide teachers interested in transferring into a special education classroom or bringing special education skills to their current teaching area of expertise.
-Graduates will be prepared to demonstrate competency and proficiency as a special education teacher in any of the following areas: learning disabilities, social/emotional disorders, mental retardation (EMH or TMH) (currently referred to as intellectual disability), physical handicaps, autism, or traumatic brain injury.
-This program provides an LBS1 endorsement that matches the grade level on the student’s existing Professional Educator’s License (PEL).
+The Master of Arts Degree in Special Education is designed for the licensed educator who desires to become an accomplished special education teacher as well as earn an Illinois* LBS1 endorsement.
+This program is designed to provide teachers interested in special education the knowledge and skills to work in a continuum of special education services (e.g., self-contained through inclusive).
+Graduates will be prepared to demonstrate competency and proficiency as a special education teacher regarding Individualized General Curriculum and Individualized Independence Curriculum (CEC, 2015).
+Emphasis on methods, assistive technology, and assessment for the following learners with disabilities' access needs includes: learning disabilities, social/emotional disabilities (internationally known as, and otherwise known as, emotional/behavioral disorders), intellectual disabilities (internationally known and formerly known as, mental retardation), physical disabilities, autism spectrum, multiple disabilities, other health impairment, and traumatic brain injury.
+This program provides an LBS1 endorsement that matches the grade level on the student’s existing Illinois* Professional Educator’s License (PEL).

 This program will enable candidates to:

 Students must pass the Illinois Content Area Test for Special Education (Learning Behavior Specialist 1 Test 155).
 Students apply for endorsement through the Illinois State Board of Education (ISBE) via their Regional Office of Education.
 ISBE Form 73-52, official transcripts, and any fees must be submitted to the state before the endorsement is given.
 This endorsement allows the endorsement holder to teach Special Education students within the age and grade limits of the new ISBE grade level regulations established in 2014 It is recommended that students take and pass the LBS1 test prior to beginning Practicum 1.